-The Fund aims to provide a total return, including both capital growth and dividend income (after fees have been deducted), in excess of the DAXglobal® Agribusiness (Total Net Return) Index over a rolling five year period by investing in equity and equity related securities in the agricultural sector.
+The Fund aims to provide a total return, including both capital growth and dividend income (after fees have been deducted), in excess of MSCI All Country World Index (ACWI) Net Total Return Index over a rolling five year period by investing in equity and equity related securities in the agricultural sector.

-The Fund will seek to achieve its investment objective by investing at least 70% of its total assets directly and indirectly in equities and equity-related securities in any company, including those in developed and emerging markets, where the majority of earnings of issuers or holding companies are derived from activities related to any commodities which are grown or raised, commonly known as agricultural or soft commodities.
+The Fund will seek to achieve its investment objective by investing at least 70% of its Net Asset Value directly and indirectly in equities and equity-related securities in any issuer, including those in developed and emerging markets, where the majority of earnings of issuers or holding issuers are derived from activities related to any commodities which are grown or raised, commonly known as agricultural or soft commodities.

-These companies are likely to encompass, without being limited to: fertiliser, agricultural machinery, animal feed, seed and crop protection manufacturers, agricultural producers including farms, plantations and aquaculture, crop processors, grain and edible oil handlers and distributors, timber, pulp and paper, food ingredient companies, food manufacturers and food retailers.
+These issuers are likely to encompass, without being limited to: fertiliser, agricultural machinery, animal feed, seed and crop protection manufacturers, agricultural producers including farms, plantations and aquaculture, crop processors, grain and edible oil handlers and distributors, timber, pulp and paper, food ingredient companies, food manufacturers and food retailers.

-The Fund will invest at least 50% of the Fund's total assets in equities of companies that exhibit positive or improving environmental, social and governance (ESG) characteristics.
-Such companies are selected through the use of proprietary research supported with the use of third party data.
-This analysis is also an important driver behind the Investment Manager's policy of active company engagement in which the Investment Manager seeks to influence (or identify the need to influence) ESG practices and to improve disclosure.
+The Fund will invest at least 50% of the Fund's Net Asset Value in equities of issuers that exhibit positive or improving ESG characteristics.
+Furthermore, the Fund may also invest up to 50% of its Net Asset Value in equities and equity related securities of issuers that exhibit less positive ESG characteristics.
+Such issuers are selected through the use of proprietary research supported with the use of third party data.
+This analysis is also an important driver behind the Investment Manager's policy of active issuer engagement in which the Investment Manager seeks to influence (or identify the need to influence) ESG practices and to improve disclosure.
 Further detail of the Investment Manager's, Public Equity: ESG Integration & Active Engagement Policy for equity funds including the Fund is available on the Manager's website at www.barings.com.

-For the remainder of its total assets, the Fund may invest directly and indirectly in equities and equity related securities of companies outside of the agricultural sector as well as in fixed income and cash.
-Furthermore, it may also invest up to 50% of its total assets in equities and equity related securities of companies that exhibit less positive environmental, social and governance (ESG) characteristics.
+For the remainder of its total assets, the Fund may invest directly and indirectly in equities and equity related securities of issuers outside of the agricultural sector as well as in fixed income and cash.